nwpuzhanglei/Adaptive-Importance-Learning-for-Improving-Lightweight-Image-Super-resolution-Network/README.md

   - The proposed AIL learning scheme can utilized to train a model from scratch without pre-training learning.
 With VDSR network, pre-training makes the training process more stable.
 While for the more complex [EDSR](https://github.com/thstkdgus35/EDSR-PyTorch), pre-traning does not make difference.
   - The proposed AIL performs better with a much more lightweight network baseline.
   - In this implementation, we obtain the lightweight network by slimming the baseline network, i.e., reducing the number of feature maps per layer.
+  - We provide trained modes in folder './model/', where 'tea_vdsr.pth' is the teacher VDSR model, 'pre_vdsr_f13.pth' is the lightweight VDSR model and 'ours_ail_r9_f13_sx.pth' is the model trained by the proposed AIL leanring scheme at SR scale x.
   - No bias is used in this implementation

  ### Reference